julianbrowne/blockchain-talk/readme.md

 Everything is static html and client side javascript.

-To use the reveal.js build in server:
+To use the reveal.js built-in server:

 `cd vendor/reveal`